FMA93/DPA_PowerAutomate/Basic Premise.md

 The provided tools are stored depending on the connector that has the highest value of purpose in the DPA flow process.

-May the Journey of Tech Hex Breaking be .
+May the Journey of Tech Hex Breaking be a rewarding one.